The Transition Program

 All students work towards completing level one and two of the bridge award.

-The Bridge Award is an accredited program offered through Awards Victoria that recognises the fantastic achievements, skills and personal growth of students.
+The Duke of Edinburgh Award is an accredited program offered through Awards Victoria that recognises the fantastic achievements, skills and personal growth of students.

-This program has been in operation since 1981.
-Its main objective is to allow young people with a disability to achieve their personal best through a balanced program of activities.
+This program has been in operation since 1956.
+Its main objective is to allow young people achieve their personal best through a balanced program of activities.

 It allows individuals to be exposed to new and exciting challenges, meet new people and engage with the environment.